The houses

 The first house governs the self at the point of contact: your entrance, your bearing, the version of you that strangers meet and coworkers describe to other coworkers.
 Body and appearance belong here in the traditional rulebook, and so does something subtler — your default setting, the behavior you produce before deciding to produce any.

 It is the most personal territory in the chart precisely because it moves the fastest.
-The signs on the house cusps shift roughly every four minutes as the Earth turns, which is why two people born the same day in the same city can wear the same Sun so differently.
+The rising degree advances about every four minutes as the Earth turns — a fresh rising sign roughly every two hours — which is why two people born the same day in the same city can wear the same Sun so differently.
 Their first houses disagree.

 The ascendant

-The first house begins at the ascendant — the exact degree of the zodiac rising over the eastern horizon at your birth moment.
-Whatever sign holds that degree is your rising sign, and it functions as the chart’s master of ceremonies: it introduces everything else.
+The ascendant is the exact degree of the zodiac rising over the eastern horizon at your birth moment.
+Whatever sign holds that degree is your rising sign.
+In Placidus, that degree is the first-house cusp.
+In whole-sign houses, its entire sign is the first house and the ascendant sits inside it as a separate angle.
+Either way, it functions as the chart’s master of ceremonies: it introduces everything else.
 The Sun says who you are; the Moon says how you feel; the ascendant says what people encounter first, and it takes real intimacy before anyone gets past it.

 Because the ascendant depends on a clock, not just a calendar, it’s the first casualty of an unknown birth time.
 If you have even an approximate one, a birth chart computed from it will place your ascendant and the eleven houses that follow from it.